curator-wik/composer-signature-verified-generator/README.md

      of their filenames.

-On success, `hashes.sha256.sig.[signing authority code]` files will be computed and placed alongside each `hashes.sha256` file, and a message indicating the number of hash files signed is output.
+On success, `hashes.sha256.sig.[signing authority code]` files will be computed and placed alongside each `hashes.sha256` file.
+A message indicating the number of hash files signed is output.